 Report Duplicate Locations on Google Maps

-- Open Google Maps, then find the business location you want to report.
+- Open Google Maps, then find the location you want to report.

 - Click “Suggest an edit.”

-- Mark the location as “Place is permanently closed or has never existed,” with “Duplicate” as the reason.
+- Mark the location as “Place is permanently closed or has never existed,” and write “Duplicate” as the reason for the edit.